nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 ```

 ### Creating multiple files from single template
-* In this example, we are populating
+* In this example, we are populating  data into a template word file multiple times for each person name to create an invitation file for each person name.
 ```python
 from docxtpl import DocxTemplate, InlineImage import datetime as dt